purnachand1186/Breast_Cancer_Analysis_ML/README.md

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe the characteristics of the cell nuclei present in the image.
 A few of the images can be found at http://www.cs.wisc.edu/~street/images/

-Separating plane described above was obtained using Multisurface Method-Tree (MSM-T) [K. P. Bennett, "Decision Tree Construction Via Linear Programming."
+The separating plane described above was obtained using Multisurface Method-Tree (MSM-T) [K. P. Bennett, "Decision Tree Construction Via Linear Programming."
 Proceedings of the 4th Midwest Artificial Intelligence and Cognitive Science Society, pp. 97-101, 1992], a classification method which uses linear programming to construct a decision tree.
 Relevant features were selected using an exhaustive search in the space of 1-4 features and 1-3 separating planes.

 The actual linear program used to obtain the separating plane in the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].